Estimate Time8 min

 RMDs and annuities

 The SECURE Act 2.0 that went into effect in January 2023 allows IRA income annuity owners the choice to aggregate their income annuity with their other IRAs for the purposes of determining their required minimum distributions.
-If you are 73 and older, cash flow generated from the income annuity can be used to potentially offset RMD obligations from other accounts, allowing assets within these other accounts to remain invested and grow tax-deferred.
+If you are 73 and older, cash flow generated from the income annuity can be used to potentially offset RMD obligations from IRAs, allowing assets within these other accounts to remain invested and grow tax-deferred.
 Annuities with a guaranteed lifetime withdrawal benefit (GLWB) work similarly.
 Please note this applies to newly purchased income annuities, and those with a GLWB, as well as those established before January 1, 2023.
 There are several factors to consider and we recommend speaking to your tax advisor regarding the tax implications and how this strategy fits into your overall plan.

 Remember, though, that DIAs, like any investment product, aren't right for everyone.
 There is an element of trading investment portfolio growth potential for a guaranteed lifetime income stream when you need it.
 Part of that trade-off is giving up some flexibility (access), which is why it’s better to allocate a portion, rather than all, of your savings to a DIA.
 "The amount you commit to a DIA is irrevocable," notes Lynch, "but the trade-off is being confident that your income will be there when you need it."